-During an overnight program:
+During an overnight program youth should not share sleeping quarters with adults unless:

-The adults are the legal parents/guardians, siblings or authorized adult supervisor on the Adult Supervisor Form of that youth.

-The sleeping quarters have individual beds, such as in a cabin or yurt.
+- The adults are the legal parents/guardians, siblings or authorized adult supervisor on the Adult Supervisor Form of that youth. - The sleeping quarters have individual beds, such as in a cabin or yurt.